-College Supervisor(s), Cooperating Teacher(s), MUED 400 Instructors, and Music Education Committee members evaluate candidates' student teaching.
+University Supervisor(s), Cooperating Teacher(s), MUED 400 Instructors, and Music Education Committee members evaluate candidates' student teaching.
 To pass the final transition point, candidates must demonstrate capability for success in a first-year teaching position.
-Candidates must complete a satisfactory Student Teaching Portfolio based on the Educational Teacher Performance Assessment (edTPA), a performance-based assessment of teaching required for the New York State Initial Certification in Music.
+Candidates must complete a satisfactory Teacher Performance Assessment based on the New York State Teaching Standards, required for graduation from Fredonia and New York State Initial Certification in Music.